theogravity/notes/frontend.md

 ## Webpack

 - If you're using a module that uses webpack, and have problems trying to get it to load, look to the webpack configuration for potential issues/locations (eg aliases) in that module
+- If having issues with `babel-loader`, and you have a `.babelrc`, try moving the contents of the `.babelrc` directly to the loader options

 ### React is being loaded twice